 We house multiple thermal treatment facilities that tailor solutions to meet a wide range of customer needs.
-We also operate two Induction Thermal Treatment Facilities (ITTF), a Continuous Thermal Treatment Facility (CTTF), a Quench Temper Facility (QTF) and a Gambrinus Thermal Treat Facility (GTTF) in Canton, Ohio.
+We also operate two Induction Thermal Treatment Facilities (ITTF), a Continuous Thermal Treatment Facility (CTTF), a Quench Temper Facility (QTF), a Gambrinus Thermal Treat Facility (GTTF) and our newest Advanced-Quench-and-Temper Facility (AQTF) in Canton, Ohio.
 At these facilities, we provide a diverse range of processing options to meet demanding strength and hardness requirements – regardless of the order size.
 We continue to develop these facilities, advance our capabilities and broaden our sophistication in thermal treatment offerings so you can rely on TimkenSteel for innovative product designs and proven quality.

 TESTING AND FINISHING